-- [1] This petition is concerned with the refusal by the respondent of applications by both petitioners for indefinite leave to remain ("ILR") in the United Kingdom.
-The petitioners are spouses.
-The second petitioner is a dependent upon the first petitioner's application, and the outcome of this petition as regards the first petitioner will determine the outcome for the second petitioner.
-I shall accordingly follow the approach of the parties by referring in this opinion to the first petitioner as "the petitioner". - [2] The petitioner is a Nigerian national who had, by 25 January 2016, accumulated five years' lawful residence in the UK as a Tier 1 General Migrant.
+[1] This petition is concerned with the refusal by the respondent of applications by both petitioners for indefinite leave to remain ("ILR") in the United Kingdom.
+The second petitioner is the first petitioner's partner and is a dependent upon his application.
+The outcome of this petition as regards the first petitioner will determine the outcome for the second petitioner.
+I shall accordingly follow the approach of the parties by referring in this opinion to the first petitioner as "the petitioner".

+[2] The petitioner is a national of Ghana who had, by 8 June 2016, accumulated five years' lawful residence in the UK as a Tier 1 General Migrant.
 This entitled him to apply for

-ILR, which he did on 19 February 2016.
+ILR, which he did on 8 June 2016.
 On 3 November 2017 his application was refused.
 The principal ground of refusal, in terms of paragraph 322(5) of the Immigration Rules, was that in light of his character and conduct the respondent considered that it would be undesirable to allow him to remain in the UK.
 That conclusion was based upon a finding that the petitioner had, during the period when he had had leave to remain ("LTR"), declared different amounts of income to HM Revenue and Customs ("HMRC") and to UK Visas and Immigration ("UKVI") respectively.
 The respondent further concluded that because of the above discrepancy the petitioner had not proved what earnings he had genuinely had during the previous 12 months, which resulted in him being treated as having had no earnings, and therefore as having insufficient points to qualify for ILR.
-A request for administrative review of the respondent's decision was refused on 6 December 2017.
+A request for administrative review of the respondent's decision was refused on 5 December 2017.

 [3] The petitioner seeks reduction of both decisions.
-The application came before me for a hearing along with another case (reference P222/18) raising the same legal issues and with a similar but not identical factual background.
+The application came before me for a hearing along with another case (reference P223/18) raising the same legal issues and with a similar but not identical factual background.
 Much of what is contained in this opinion is common to my opinion in the other case.